 Major breakthroughs occurred, however, in the area of plant domestication, specifically with barley and wheat.

 If these early inhabitants were, in fact, some of the earliest descendants of Noah and his offspring , then a tendency towards knowledge of plants would be natural.
 Enoch attributed early man's knowledge of plant domestication to the fallen angel Semjaza.

 The pre-flood world was based on the premise of agriculture.
-One of the first acts of Noah after the flood was to plant a vineyard.
+One of the first acts of Noah after the Genesis Flood was to plant a vineyard.
 This knowledge would have been passed down through the generations.

 Around 8500 B.C., an era termed by some scholars as the Pre-Pottery A Neolithic Age, most of the settlements and villages were small and possessed no walls, unlike the large metropolitan cities of Babylon and ancient Ur.